pghalliday/OOOCode-Require/README.md

 Then the easiest way to work with the project in the OpenTV IDE...

-1. I recommend creating a new workspace in the root of the project
+1. Create a new workspace in the root of the project
 1. In the IDE choose **File/Import...**
 1. In the resulting dialog choose **General/Existing Projects Into Workspace** and press **Next**
 1. Choose the **Select Root Directory:** Radio button and **Browse...** to the root of the project
-1. The 4 sub projects should then be listed under **Projects**
+1. A number of projects may be listed under **Projects**
-1. Click **Select All** and then click **Finish**
+1. Select the projects in the root, deselect those under the submodules folder and then click **Finish**
-1. You should then be able to build the projects by choosing **Project/Build All**
+1. You should then be able to build the OpenTV projects by choosing **Project/Build All**

-After you have built the projects at least once run the test application in the Virtual Set top box by:
+After you have built the projects at least once run the test application in the Virtual Set top box by...

-1. Choosing the **OOOCodeFlow** project on the left
+1. Choosing the **RequireFlow** project on the left
 1. Pressing the green **Run** button at the top
 1. In the resulting dialog choose **Local OpenTV Application** and press **OK**